-The BERLINER PHILHARMONIKER was founded in 1882 as a self-governing body and has long been considered one of the world’s finest orchestras.
-Its current artistic director is Sir Simon Rattle, who took up his appointment in September 2002.
+The BERLINER PHILHARMONIKER, founded in 1882 as a self-governing body, has long been esteemed as one of the world’s greatest orchestras.
+Sir Simon Rattle has served as its artistic director since September 2002.

-The orchestra gave its first concert on 17 October 1882 under the conductor Ludwig von Brenner, who was chosen by the musicians themselves.
-The concert agent Hermann Wolff took over the management of the orchestra and signed up the conductor Hans von Bu¨low, who went on to turn the Berliner Philharmoniker into one of the leading orchestras in Germany.
-Under Arthur Nikisch (1895–1922) its repertory grew to include works by Bruckner, Tchaikovsky, Mahler, Strauss, Ravel and Debussy.
-On Nikisch’s death, the then thirty-six-year-old Wilhelm Furtwängler took over as principal conductor.
-Furtwängler concentrated on the Classical and German Romantic repertories but also performed contemporary pieces by Stravinsky, Bartók and Prokofiev.
-At the end of the Second World War, Leo Borchard became the orchestra’s principal conductor, but, following his tragic death in August 1945 when he was accidentally shot by an American patrol, the young Romanian conductor Sergiu Celibidache became artistic director.
-Furtwängler was able to resume his old post as chief conductor following his denazification in 1952.
-The postwar period also saw the founding in 1949 of the Society of Friends of the Berlin Philharmonie, which in subsequent years sponsored the building of the new Philharmonie and continues to provide the hall with financial support.
+The orchestra gave its first concert on 17 October 1882 under conductor Ludwig von Brenner, who was chosen by the musicians themselves.
+Five years later, impresario Hermann Wolff, the orchestra’s financial manager from its inception, engaged as its new chief Hans von Bülow, who rapidly brought the Berliner Philharmoniker into the first rank of German ensembles.
+Under the leadership of Arthur Nikisch (from 1895 to 1922), the orchestra’s repertoire grew substantially, embracing works by Bruckner, Tchaikovsky, Mahler, Strauss, Ravel and Debussy.
+After Nikisch’s death, the 36-year-old Wilhelm Furtwängler became the orchestra’s new principal conductor.
+His specialties were Classicism and German Romanticism, but he also included in his programmes contemporary compositions by Stravinsky, Schoenberg, Bartók and Prokofiev.
+Immediately after the war, when Furtwängler was forced to relinquish his position, Leo Borchard was appointed philharmonic conductor.
+Through a tragic misunderstanding in August 1945, Borchard was shot by an American sentry.
+His successor was the young Romanian conductor Sergiu Celibidache.
+Furtwängler was formally allowed to return as principal conductor in 1952 following his denazification.
+Also dating from the postwar years was the founding in 1949 of the Society of Friends of the Berlin Philharmonie e.
+V., which was instrumental in the building of the orchestra’s new home and continues to support the Philharmonie and the activities of the Berliner Philharmoniker.

-When Furtwängler died in 1954, Herbert von Karajan became the permanent conductor and artistic director.
-During the decades that followed, Karajan worked with the orchestra to develop a unique tonal quality and performing style that made the Berliner Philharmoniker famous all over the world.
-In October 1989 the players appointed Claudio Abbado their new principal conductor.
-Abbado devised a new type of programme, contrasting traditional programmes with thematic cycles that included contemporary works alongside classical pieces.
-An increased number of chamber recitals and concert performances of operas lent further distinction and variety to the orchestra’s activities.
+Upon Furtwängler’s death in 1954, Herbert von Karajan became the orchestra’s permanent conductor and artistic director.
+In the ensuing decades he worked with the orchestra to develop a unique tonal quality and performing style that made the Berliner Philharmoniker famous all over the world.
+Claudio Abbado, appointed the orchestra’s new chief conductor in October 1989, devised an approach contrasting traditional programmes with thematic cycles that included contemporary works alongside classical pieces.
+An increased number of chamber recitals and concert performances of opera lent further distinction and variety to the orchestra’s activities.